aacl2023-srw/aacl2023-srw.github.io/camera_ready.md

 ## What is the format for the camera-ready copy?
 The file must be in Portable Document Format (PDF) on A4 paper.
-We require the use of AACL [LaTeX style files](http://aacl2020.org/downloads/aacl-ijcnlp2020-templates.zip) or [Microsoft Word Style files](http://aacl2020.org/downloads/aacl-ijcnlp2020.docx) tailored for this year’s AACL conference.
+We require the use of AACL LaTeX style files <!--[LaTeX style files](http://aacl2020.org/downloads/aacl-ijcnlp2020-templates.zip) or [Microsoft Word Style files](http://aacl2020.org/downloads/aacl-ijcnlp2020.docx)--> tailored for this year’s AACL conference.
 You can view the style files and detailed formatting instructions on the web.

 If you are using LaTeX, please create the PDF file with pdflatex or xelatex.